RonaldAG/go-microservice/README.md

 # Go microservice

-This is a go microservice that contains:
-- API's Restful
+This project consist of:
+- Backend in Golang
+- Frontend in React